sider/sider-docs/docs/tools/cplusplus/clang-tidy.md

 The packages must satisfy the conditions below:

 - Packages only in Debian 10 `buster` are supported.
-- Packages with "lib" prefix and "-dev" suffix in names are available.
+- Packages with "-dev" suffix in names are available.

 You can use three different formats as: